2018 Public Policy Agenda

 AGF supports state and federal fiscal policies that provide levels of resources for education,health and human services and public infrastructure that are necessary for Arizona’s long-term economic growth and quality of life.

 Priority 2: Preserving and Strengthening Arizona’s Nonprofit & Philanthropic Community

 Tax-Exempt Status – AGF supports the underlying exemption of nonprofit corporations from corporate income and property taxes at federal, state and local levels of government.
 AGF opposes the elimination of nonprofits’ tax-exempt status, as well as the imposition of fees on nonprofit corporations that have the effect of removing existing exemptions.

-Charitable Giving – AGF supports Arizona’s charitable organization tax credit (formerly called the Working Poor Tax Credit) to encourage significant community support for nonprofits serving the state’s most vulnerable populations.
-AGF supports tax incentives that encourage charitable giving by individuals, businesses and institutions.
+Charitable Giving – AGF supports tax incentives that encourage charitable giving.
+AGF supports Arizona’s charitable organization tax credit to encourage significant community support for nonprofits serving the state’s most vulnerable populations.
+AGF supports federal tax policy that preserves the federal charitable deduction and makes it available to all Americans.
 We oppose efforts to eliminate or limit such tax incentives that would reduce the level of contributed income for nonprofit organizations.